helins/dsim.cljc/README.md

 ### In conclusion

-By being built as it is, this library offers an easy and efficient way or writing transitions while remaining particularily flexible if the user needs to handle some special case.
+By being built as it is, this library offers an easy and efficient way for writing transitions while remaining particularily flexible if the user needs to handle some special case.
 In the end, it is just functions calling functions, nothing magic.